husarion/husarion_ugv_crsf_teleop/README.md

 #### 2. Test receiver dongle

-Connect receiver dongle to the USB port of your robot.
+Connect receiver dongle to the USB port of the User Computer.
 You can verify that the device is detected by typing:

 ```bash
 ls /dev | grep "ttyUSBPAD"